 At River Oaks, we value the opportunity we have each Sunday to gather with the body of Christ as well as visitors from our community to worship our Lord in song, prayer, confession, and preaching.
 We also take this weekly opportunity to continue learning with and from one another about the Bible and theology.
 Our adult Sunday school ministry is a brief but content-packed half-hour between our two morning services where we can go deeper on various topics than the normal worship service allows.

-Our adult education is coordinated by the Assistant Pastor, Greg Lanier, and involves a steady diet of three food groups: Scripture (OT and NT), theology, and topical studies of relevance to the contemporary walk of faith.
+Our adult education is coordinated by the Associate Pastor, Greg Lanier, and involves a steady diet of three food groups: Scripture (OT and NT), theology, and topical studies of relevance to the contemporary walk of faith.
 We usually spend 6 or more weeks on a given topic and then rotate to the next one, allowing us to have a balanced diet throughout the year.

 We currently meet in the church sanctuary from 10:15–10:45am every Sunday morning.
 So grab your coffee quickly after the first service and come join us!